-The national foreclosure crisis has hit Oakland County and the metropolitan Detroit region hard.
-While there are many opinions about what caused this crisis, everyone agrees that we must do everything we can to fight back.
+The national foreclosure crisis hit Oakland County and the metropolitan Detroit region hard.
+While there are many opinions about what caused the crisis, everyone agrees that we must do everything we can to fight back and recover.

 Fighting back means preventing foreclosures by bringing banks and mortgage servicing companies to the table to work out agreements with homeowners, especially those victimized by subprime or predatory lending.